RandellB-Ritense/Documentation-vision/analysis.md

    - The role assigned is "ROLE_ADMIN, ROLE_USER."

 3. **Cache Settings**:
-   - The "Cache enabled" toggle is initially in the "Off" position.
+   - The "Cache enabled" toggle is initially set to "Off."
-   - The "Time to live" is set to 600000 milliseconds (10 minutes).
+   - The "Time to live" is set to 600,000 milliseconds.
    - There is a "Clear cache" button next to the cache settings.

 4. **Transform Section**:
-   - There is a transform section with a default expression: `.content[0]`.
+   - The transform section contains a single line: `.content[0]`.

 5. **User Interaction**:
    - The user clicks on the "Cache enabled" toggle to turn it "On."
-   - The user then clicks on the "Time to live" field to adjust the value.
+   - The user then clicks on the "Time to live" input field to adjust the value.
+   - The user increases the "Time to live" value using the "+" button.
-   - The user interacts with the "Save" button, which is located at the bottom right of the form.
+   - The user clicks on the "Save" button to save the changes.

-6. **Final Actions**:
+6. **Final State**:
+   - The "Cache enabled" toggle remains "On."
+   - The "Time to live" value is adjusted and highlighted.
-   - The user clicks on the "Save" button to save the changes made to the profile settings.
+   - The user clicks the "Save" button to finalize the changes.

-This sequence of actions shows the user configuring a data profile, enabling caching, setting the cache duration, and saving the changes.
+This sequence of actions demonstrates the user configuring cache settings for a data profile in a web-based administrative interface.

 ,Batch 6:
 Here is a step-by-step analysis of the frames from the video:

 1. **Initial Setup**:
-   - The user is on a web page titled "IKO Admin."
+   - The user is on a web page titled "IKO Admin" and is editing an aggregated data profile named "demo".
    - The URL indicates a development environment: `https://iko.product-development.test.k8s.ritense.com/admin/aggregated-data-profiles/3de25015-9ab7-415a-b450-f6942cbb2ca3`.
-   - The user is editing a profile named "demo."
+   - The user is in the "General" tab of the profile settings.

 2. **Profile Information**:
-   - The profile is under the "General" tab.
+   - The profile name is "demo".
-   - The "Edit profile" section includes fields for "Name," "Connector Instance," "Connector Endpoint," "Role," "Cache enabled," and "Time to live."

-3. **Connector Instance and Endpoint**:
-   - The "Connector Instance" is set to "(Demo) Demo1."
+   - The user has selected a connector instance labeled "(Demo) Demo1".
-   - The "Connector Endpoint" is set to "mockdata."
+   - The connector endpoint selected is "mockdata".

-4. **Role Assignment**:
-   - The "Role" field is filled with "ROLE_ADMIN, ROLE_USER."
+   - The role assigned is "ROLE_ADMIN, ROLE_USER".

-5. **Cache Settings**:
+3. **Cache Settings**:
-   - The "Cache enabled" toggle is set to "On."
+   - The cache is enabled (indicated by the green toggle switch).
-   - The "Time to live" value is initially set to 600000 milliseconds.
+   - The "Time to live" (TTL) for the cache is set to 600,000 milliseconds (600 seconds or 10 minutes).

-6. **Adjusting Time to Live**:
+4. **Adjusting Cache TTL**:
    - The user interacts with the "Time to live" field.
-   - The value is decreased incrementally from 600000 to 598000 milliseconds.
-   - The user continues to decrease the value further.
+   - The user decreases the TTL value from 600,000 milliseconds to 598,000 milliseconds using the minus button.

-7. **Final Adjustment**:
-   - The "Time to live" value is adjusted back to 601000 milliseconds.
-   - The user interacts with the "Save" button, indicating the intention to save the changes.
+   - The user then increases the TTL value back to 600,000 milliseconds using the plus button.

-8. **User Interface Elements**:
-   - The interface includes navigation tabs like "General," "Relations," and "Preview."
+5. **Transform Section**:
    - There is a "Transform" section on the right side of the screen with a default expression `.content[0]`.

-   - Additional options like "Clear cache" and a link to a JQ expression tutorial are visible.
+6. **Save Button**:
+   - The "Save" button is visible at the bottom right of the screen, indicating that the user can save the current settings.

+7. **User Interface Elements**:
+   - The interface includes navigation tabs (General, Relations, Preview).
+   - There are additional UI elements such as a sidebar with icons for different functionalities and a top navigation bar with various options.

+8. **User Interaction**:
+   - The user continues to interact with the "Time to live" field, adjusting the value up and down.
+   - The final frame shows the TTL value being adjusted back to 600,000 milliseconds.

-This sequence of frames shows the user configuring and adjusting settings for a data profile in an administrative interface.
+This sequence of frames illustrates the user configuring cache settings for an aggregated data profile in a web-based administrative interface.

 ,Batch 7:
 Here is a step-by-step analysis of the frames from the video:

 1. **Frame 1:**
    - The user is on a web page titled "IKO Admin."
-   - The URL indicates a development environment: `https://iko.product-development.test.k8s.ritense.com/admin/aggregated-data-profiles/3de25015-9ab7-415a-b450-f6942cbb2ca3`.
+   - The URL indicates a specific path related to "aggregated-data-profiles."
-   - The page is in the "Aggregated Data Profiles" section, specifically editing a profile named "demo."
+   - The user is on the "General" tab of a profile named "demo."
-   - The "General" tab is selected.
-   - The "Edit profile" section shows fields for:
+   - The "Edit profile" section is visible with fields for "Name," "Connector instance," "Connector endpoint," "Role," "Cache enabled," and "Time to live."
-     - Name: "demo"
-     - Connector instance: "(Demo) Demo1"
-     - Connector endpoint: "mockdata"
-     - Role: "ROLE_ADMIN, ROLE_USER"
-     - Cache enabled: Toggle switch is on.
+   - The "Cache enabled" toggle is switched on.
-     - Time to live: Set to 600000 milliseconds.
+   - The "Time to live" is set to 600000 milliseconds.
-     - Transform: Contains `.content[0]`.
    - There is a "Save" button at the bottom right.

 2. **Frame 2:**
+   - The user is still on the "General" tab.
-   - The user is interacting with the "Cache enabled" toggle switch, which is being turned on.
+   - The cursor is hovering over the "Cache enabled" toggle, indicating an interaction with this setting.

 3. **Frame 3:**
+   - The user is still on the "General" tab.
-   - The "Cache enabled" toggle switch is now in the "on" position.
+   - The cursor is now hovering over the "Time to live" field, indicating an interaction with this setting.

 4. **Frame 4:**
+   - The user is still on the "General" tab.
-   - The user is adjusting the "Time to live" value, decreasing it from 600000 milliseconds.
+   - The cursor is hovering over the "Save" button, indicating an intention to save the changes.

 5. **Frame 5:**
-   - The user has switched to the "Relations" tab.
+   - The user has navigated to the "Relations" tab.
    - The "Relations" section shows a "Profile root" entry.
-   - There is an "Add child" button available.
+   - There is an "Add child" button visible, indicating the option to add a child relation.

 6. **Frame 6:**
+   - The user is still on the "Relations" tab.
-   - The user is hovering over the "Profile root" entry in the "Relations" section.
+   - The cursor is hovering over the "Profile root" entry, indicating an interaction with this entry.

 7. **Frame 7:**
-   - The user has clicked the "Add child" button, opening a form to add a new relation.
+   - The user is still on the "Relations" tab.
+   - A new relation form is open on the right side of the screen.
-   - The form includes fields for:
+   - The form includes fields for "From," "Connector instance," "Connector endpoint," "Endpoint parameter Mapping," "Property Name," and "Transform."
-     - From: "Profile root"
+   - The "From" field is set to "Profile root."
-     - Connector instance: "(Demo) Demo1"
-     - Connector endpoint: "mockdata"
-     - Endpoint parameter Mapping: Empty JSON object `{}`.
-     - Property Name: Example given as "e.g. relation".
-     - Transform: Contains `.content[0]`.
+   - The "Connector instance" is set to "(Demo) Demo1."
+   - The "Connector endpoint" is set to "mockdata."
+   - The cursor is hovering over the "Endpoint parameter Mapping" field, indicating an interaction with this field.

 8. **Frame 8:**
-   - The user is interacting with the "Endpoint parameter Mapping" field, possibly adding or editing content.

-9. **Frame 9:**
-   - The form for adding a new relation is still open, with the user possibly finalizing the details before saving.
+   - The user is still on the "Relations" tab.
+   - The cursor is now hovering over the "Add child" button, indicating an intention to add a child relation.

-This sequence of frames shows the user navigating through different sections of a data profile configuration, adjusting settings, and attempting to add a new relation to the profile.
+This sequence of frames shows the user navigating through different settings and interactions within the "IKO Admin" interface, specifically focusing on editing a profile and managing relations.

 ,Batch 8:
 Here is a step-by-step analysis of the frames from the video: